Our Master of Business courses

-Perhaps the biggest distinction between programmes is that of "generalist" and "specialist" Master of business degree.
+Perhaps the biggest distinction between programmes is that of "generalist" and "specialist" business Masters degrees.
 The most popular "generalist" postgraduate business degree is the Master of Business Administration (MBA) which has become almost universal across the world.

 Professional Master of business degrees

-At the "specialist" end of the scale there are a range of Masters of business degrees which focus on industry and professional education, often with accreditation from professional bodies.
+At the "specialist" end of the scale there are a range of business Masters degrees which focus on industry and professional education, often with accreditation from professional bodies.
 Such programs include the:

 - Master of Accounting (accredited by the CPA Australia)